azya52/seiko/README.md

 Programs written by me.
 Now there's only Tetris, I have plans for custom watchfaces and maybe a couple more games.

 **./Transmitters**<br />
+Firmware sources for the PC -> Watch wireless interface, and the application for Windows based on http://www.sigma957.org/datagraph.html
+I will publish the device schemes a little later.